pygame/pygame/docs/reST/ref/scrap.rst

    ``pygame.SCRAP_PBM``, ``pygame.SCRAP_PPM``, ``pygame.SCRAP_BMP`` or
    ``pygame.SCRAP_TEXT`` values or a user defined string identifier.

-   :param string type: type of data to be placed into the clipboard
+   :param string type: type identifier of the data to be placed into the
+      clipboard
-   :param data: data, of the given type, to be place into the clipboard
+   :param data: data to be place into the clipboard (in python 3 data is a
+      byte string and in python 2 data is a str)
-   :type data: byte string (python 3) or str (python 2)
+   :type data: bytes or str

    :raises pygame.error: if unable to put the data into the clipboard